Evra Patch (Contraceptive Patch)

 When used correctly, the Evra Patch is more than 99% effective.

-If it’s not always used perfectly, for example, if the patch isn’t changed on time, about 8 in 100 usersmay get pregnant.
+If it’s not always used perfectly, for example, if the patch isn’t changed on time, about 8 in 100 users may get pregnant.
 Use an alternative, non-hormonal method of contraception (like condoms) if application is delayed until you change your patch.

 Where do I put the Evra patch?